ALICE SPRINGS NEWS,

 Comment by RAINER CHLANDA.

-a population smaller than the number of people attending the University of
+has a population smaller than the number of people attending the

 If we have enough money to make a $800,000 hockey field, a four million

-would be able to use a ‘street based’ facility like the one that has been
+scooterers would be able to use a ‘street based’ facility like the one

-suggested.
-Street based means that the facilities mimic street structures
+that has been suggested.
+Street based means that the facilities mimic

-difficult for the skaters to skate the same terrain.
-The extension would separate
+is difficult for the skaters to skate the same terrain.
+The extension

 the two groups more and help avoid many painful collisions.

-spend their time there and not in places like the mall or the streets where
+would spend their time there and not in places like the mall or the

-like stairs and rails.
-They are an essential part of skateboarding and BMX
+structures like stairs and rails.
+They are an essential part of

-considered unusable because of the blocked landing – it is blocked by another
+is considered unusable because of the blocked landing – it is blocked

-ledge.
-This makes the skate park a poor substitute for the street and for
+by another ledge.
+This makes the skate park a poor substitute for the

-ledges going down them and some more street based facilities like ‘manual
+and ledges going down them and some more street based facilities like

-pads’ – platforms for skaters to jump up on, balance and then jump down.
+‘manual pads’ – platforms for skaters to jump up on, balance and then

-skaters and riders off the street and happily occupied with their challenging
+keeping skaters and riders off the street and happily occupied with

 It would also encourage more professional skaters and bikers to come to